 The primary act of city building, whether for a new city or a science district, is the creation of the physical public realm.
 This act deals specifically with the conversion of land into an urban framework of streets and infrastructure, public spaces and buildings, and block and lot configurations including their development regulation.
 The Urban Design Guidelines will ensure that specific designs implemented within the Master Plan framework will result in a consistent design relative to each stage of development and to form a coherent identity as a whole.
-These guidelines are intended to be a living document that supports innovation, sustainability, safety, flexibility and evolving uses, while enhancing the visual and civic integrity of the District and the surrounding areas.
+These guidelines are intended to be a living document that supports innovation, sustainability, safety, District and the surrounding areas.

-The guidelines have been developed to refecernce Sioux Falls' new zoning ordanice.
-Adopted in April of 2014, the "Shape Places" Ordinance was developed to both bring continuity between the City's zoning ordinance and and its Shape Sioux Falls 2035 Comprehensive Plan.
-The goal of the new ordinance was to bring clarity to permitted uses and development requirements while creating institutional flexibility in an effort to streamline the development process and removing obstacles to discouraging development that is clearly in the community's best interest.
-With the exception of a small section along the existing creek that is zoned as a Conservation district (CN), the 252-acre site falls into two zoning districts: S-2 (Campus Institutional, PUD), Form BCF3 (Business and Community Facilities) for the area of site west of Career Ave and I-1 (Light Industrial), Form WM1 (Warehouse and Manufacurting - Light) for the area west of Career Ave.
+With the exception of a small section along the existing creek that is zoned as a Conservation district (CN), the 252-acre site falls into two zoning districts: S-2 (Campus Institutional, PUD), Form BCF3 (Business and Community Facilities) for the area of site west of Career Ave and I-1 (Light Industrial) , Form WM1 (Warehouse and Manufacurting - Light) for the area west of Career Ave.
 S-2, BCF3 allows for moderate to large institutions while I-1 (Light Industrial) allows large office parks and industrial uses where all impacts are generally contained with a building.
-The chart on the following page summarizes the wide range of uses allowable on the site by both zoning districts.
+The chart on the following page summarizes the wide range of uses allowable on the flexibility and evolving uses, while enhancing the visual and civic integrity of the site by both zoning districts.
 This allowable uses are further expanded by uses allowed by special permit.
 This range of uses is capable of accommodating the type of development propose by the Master Plan.